Gudisa1/Terraform-Mastery/README.md

 ## 2. Configure AWS CLI

-After installing the AWS CLI, you need to configure it to use your AWS credentials.
+After installing the AWS CLI, you need to configure it with your AWS credentials to interact with AWS services.

 Run the following command to start the configuration: